 This lightweight, antioxidant-rich sunscreen contains mineral active minerals zinc oxide and titanium dioxide that gently offer broad-spectrum protection from the sun’s harmful rays to stop premature ageing in its tracks.
 Great for every skin type and extra sensitive skin, this formulation calms red skin while replenishing and revitalizing it.

 Rosacea developed during pregnancy may also be alleviated by using metronidazole.
 Known to be safe for moms-to-be, it is an antibiotic which is commonly used to treat bacterial infections.
 Azelaic acid, usually prescribed for acne, is also effective in calming symptoms of rosacea.
 It has also proven to be safe for expectant mothers.

 The battle against fine lines and wrinkles doesn’t stop even when you’re pregnant.
 However, you should pay more attention to the ingredients listed on your anti-wrinkle creams and serums.

 Avoid prescription retinoids and over-the-counter skincare products containing retinol.
 While being powerhouses for erasing fine lines and wrinkles, some studies have shown that high doses of retinoids during pregnancy could be harmful to the fetus.
 So, it’s best that you stay away from prescribed retinoids like Differin, Renova, Retin-A, tretinoin and Tazorac.

-So, how do you continue with anti-aging skincare during pregnancy?
-You may wish to use skincare products with vitamin C, niacinamide and antioxidants as they’re not known to be be causes for concern for expectant mothers.
+So, how do you continue with anti-ageing skincare during pregnancy?
+You may wish to use skincare products with vitamin C, niacinamide and antioxidants as they’re not known to be causes for concern for expectant mothers.
 However, do check with your physician if you have any doubts.